nikzadb/data_science_project_checklist/checklist.md

 - [ ] Did you try to identify any errors or miscoding of variables?
 - [ ] Did you consider plotting on a log scale?
 - [ ] Would a scatterplot be more informative?
+- [ ] If applicable, did you convert categorical variables to numeric?

 ## 5. Inference